Innoxia/liliths-throne-public/lilithsThroneBuildTutorial.md

    1. If that project uses a different VCS: [Team -> Other VCS -> Git -> Clone].
 1. Enter "https://github.com/Innoxia/liliths-throne-public.git" as Repository URL (you can leave the User and Password fields empty).
 1. Click "Next".
-1. Select which branch to download, this is usually "master" for the current Release, or "dev" for the latest Development version.
+1. Select which branch to download, this is usually "master" for the current Release or "dev" for the latest Development version.
 1. Click "Next".
 1. You can change the destination (Parent Directory) for the project files, as well as the name (Clone Name) for the project.
 Click "Finish" to proceed.
 1. Wait for the download to complete (this will probably happen in the background, but you can see the progress by the bottom-right corner).